almapowell/react-i-ii-review/props.md

 Answer these on your own, then compare answers as a group

 1. What are props?
+A prop is a way of transferring code from a parent to a child.

-2. How do you pass props from a parent to a child?
+2. How do you pass props from a parent to a child? name={this.prop.moving}

 3. How do you access props from a class based child component?
+By importing and placing prop in the perameter in constructor and super.

 4. How do you access props from a functional component?

 5. How do you bind a function to a parent component so that it can be passed to a child?
+Arrow function.

 ### Understand